 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.Everything is DO-able!
 Even resurrecting a park bench from the dead!
 Click To Tweet

-The Park Bench Resurrection
+The Park Bench Makeover

-Talk about rough shape, this park bench had definitely seen better days.
-The only salvageable part was the cast iron end pieces.
+Talk about rough shape, this park bench had seen better days.
+The only salvageable part was the rod iron end pieces.
 A good cleaning and fresh coat of paint will make a world of difference.
 But before I could even think about paint, I had a real overhaul on my hands.
 All of the wood slats were rotten and decayed.

-Supplies list for this project:
+Supplies list for this Park Bench Makeover:

 - Bolt Cutters